-Once Messiah has returned to earth as the Conquering Messiah Ben David and established His Messianic Kingdom, with its center at the gloriously rebuilt *fourth Temple located in Shiloh, the reformed festival calendar of Ezekiel will be used (Ezekiel 44:24).
+Once Messiah has returned to earth as the Conquering Messiah ben David and established his messianic (international) kingdom of Israel, with its center at the gloriously rebuilt *fourth Temple located in Shiloh, the reformed festival calendar of Ezekiel will be used (Ezekiel 44:24).

 *The fourth temple is the Millennial Temple (the reign of the messianic kingdom of Israel will last for a thousand years), this final Temple will be located in Shiloh, which is located in the large Sacred District that will be located to the north of Jerusalem.
 The place name Jerusalem is both the name of the city that is the foundation of the entire area and it is the name of the entire sacred area as a whole, therefore—the sacred District of Jerusalem.

 Festival #1.
 New Rosh HaShannah (Nisan 1) & New Chanukkah-Cleansing and re-dedication of the Temple (Nisan 1 & 7).